Ava Gardner: Religious and political views

 Although Gardner was raised Baptist, at the end of her life she said she had no religion.
 Christianity never played a positive role in her life, according to biographers and Gardner, in her autobiography Ava: My Story.
 Her friend Zoe Sallis, who met her on the set of The Bible: In the Beginning... when Gardner was living with John Huston in Puerto Vallarta, said Gardner always seemed unconcerned about religion.
-When Sallis asked her about religion once, Gardner replied, "It's not anything Christian".

 Another factor that contributed to Gardner's outlook was the death of her father during her youth.
 She said, "Nobody wanted to know Daddy when he was dying.
 He was so alone.
 He was scared.
 I could see the fear in his eyes when he was smiling.
 I went to see the preacher, the guy who'd baptized me.
 I begged him to come and visit Daddy, just to talk to him, you know?
 Give him a blessing or something.
 But he never did.
 I had no time for religion after that."

 Concerning politics, Gardner was a lifelong Democrat, and she supported Adlai Stevenson II in the 1952 United States presidential election.
 Gardner was a staunch supporter of civil rights for African Americans throughout her life.
 As a child growing up in North Carolina, she would often sit with African American children in segregated parts of movie theaters.
 Her personal assistant, Rene Jordan, was African American, and Gardner would often take her to clubs that were for whites only.
 She supported Henry A. Wallace of the Progressive Party, whose campaign in 1948 for the presidential election sought racial equality and desegregation.
 She became a member of the NAACP in August 1968.